 which they have the opportunity for intense training from professors and former staffers,

 and to interview top newsmakers such as congressional candidate and former mayor Dr.

-Willie Herenton and school superintendant Dr. Kriner Cash.
+Willie Herenton and former school superintendent Dr. Kriner Cash.
+The 2014 Lionel

 The Teen Appeal provides a unique opportunity to recruit minorities into the nation’s newsrooms by